helekal/UD_Estonian_examplesentences/README.md

 ### How to run and compile a similar corpus?
 File "marklevels.py" reads a file in CoNLL-U-format, adds information about levels (Lvl="level_number") or unsuitable sentences ("Not"/"NotTrv").
-For running files "markrootlevels.py", "inappropriate_words.txt" (list of inappropriate words) and "unsuitable_adverbs.txt" (list of unsuitable adverbs) have to be in the same folder with "marklevels.py".
+For running files "markrootlevels.py", "inappropriate_words.txt" (list of inappropriate words) and "unsuitable_adverbs.txt" (list of unsuitable adverbs) have to be in the same folder (udapi-python/udapi/block/ud) with "marklevels.py".

-Python file "marklevels.py" is a command line program:  cat „INPUT_FILE“ | udapy -s .MarkRootLevels | udapy -s .MarkLevels > „OUTPUT_FILE“.
+Python file "marklevels.py" is a command line program:  cat „INPUT_FILE“ | udapy -s ud.MarkRootLevels | udapy -s ud.MarkLevels > „OUTPUT_FILE“.

 Input file has to be a file in CoNLL-U-format (eg files of Universal Dependencies Treebank).